YonisGomez/presearch-node/README.md

 Self-management files and connection of Presearch nodes with their API and VPS servers on Linux

-### Scripts to connect the API with Dashboard and self-manage the Nodes, tested on 2 VPS with Ubuntu 18.04 and 20.04 respectively
+### Scripts to connect the API with Dashboard and self-manage the Nodes, tested on VPS with Ubuntu 18.04 and 20.04 respectively

 * Your node [registration code](https://nodes.presearch.org/dashboard)
 * Your node [Private API Key](https://nodes.presearch.org/dashboard) button node "stats"
 * API Presearch [Access docs](https://docs.presearch.org/nodes/api)

+### Scripts in this repository

+* Script [config.php](https://github.com/YonisGomez/presearch-node/blob/main/config.php) : Contains the private keys of the API and the node registration code, email for notifications, IP address of the node in the current VPS and other configurations and constants.
+(We are each responsible for the security of this script on our server)
+* Script [methods.php](https://github.com/YonisGomez/presearch-node/blob/main/methods.php) : Contains the functions available to interact with the Presearch Nodes API and Docker containers on the current server, ex: (get_json_data, send_mail_notification, restart_node)
+* Script [status.php](https://github.com/YonisGomez/presearch-node/blob/main/status.php) : It is in charge of verifying every x (cron) time if the THIS_NODE_ADDR Node is online, otherwise it restarts it and notifies SEND_ERRORS_TO by mail with the description of the node and how long it has been disconnected.
+* Script [claim.php](https://github.com/YonisGomez/presearch-node/blob/main/claim.php) : Coming soon...
+(PUT method to claim PRE earned)
+* Script [unclaimed.php](https://github.com/YonisGomez/presearch-node/blob/main/claim.php) : Coming soon...
+(Check every X (cron) time if a PRE_TO_CLAIM amount was reached and notify by mail SEND_ERRORS_TO)

 ### Commands executed in order